AdobeDocs/commerce-pwa-studio/src/pages/integrations/pagebuilder/custom-components/index.md

 ## Using the Quote content type

-To help explain the process of creating a custom Page Builder component, we frequently refer to a component called `ExampleQuote`.
+To help explain the process of creating a custom Page Builder component, we frequently refer to a component called Custom Quote.
 We built this component as the PWA counterpart to the example Quote content type found on the [GitHub pagebuilder-examples repo][].

-If you want to follow along with these topics more closely, [download and install the PageBuilderQuote module][] in your backend instance and use it to fulfill the prerequisites previously mentioned.
+If you want to follow along with these topics more closely, [download and install the PageBuilder Custom Quote module][] in your backend instance and use it to fulfill the prerequisites previously mentioned.

 ## Home page in Admin